 3.1.26 certificate revocation list [ITU-T X.509]: A signed list indicating a set of public-key certificates that are no longer considered valid by the issuing certification authority (CA).
 In addition to the generic term certificate revocation list (CRL), some specific CRL types are defined for CRLs that cover particular scopes.

-3.1.27 trusted signalling certification authority (TSCA) [ITU-T Q.3057]: The root of trust for verifying digital signatures using the root certification authority (CA) model.
+3.1.27 trusted signalling certification authority (TSCA) [ITU-T Q.3057]: The trust anchor for verifying digital signatures using the trust anchor certification authority (CA) model.

-3.1.28 verified accountant letter [b-EV-Cert]: A document meeting the verification requirements specified in related section.

-3.1.29 verified legal opinion [b-EV-Cert]: A document meeting the verification requirements specified in related section.

 3.1.30 fully qualified domain name (FQDN) [RFC 4703]: Network entity address indicator on Internet protocol interconnect.

-3.1.31 organization [ISO/IEC 6523-1]: This recommendation defines organization as it is defined in ISO/IEC 6523-1

-3.1.32 Registration authority [ITU-T X.660]: This recommendation defines Registration Authority as it is defined in ITU-T X.660
+3.1.31 organization [ISO/IEC 6523-1]: unique framework of authority within which a person or persons act, or are designated to act, towards some purpose

+3.1.32 Registration authority [ITU-T X.509]: Those aspects of the responsibilities of a certification authority that are related to identification and authentication of the subject of a public-key certificate to be issued by that certification authority.
+An RA may either be a separate entity or be an integrated part of the certification authority

-3.1.33 Trust anchor [ITU-T X.509]: This recommendation defines Registration Authority as it is defined in ITU-T X.509
+3.1.33 Trust anchor [ITU-T X.509]: An entity that is trusted by a relying party and used for validating public-key certificates.

+3.1.34 Certificate Signing Request (CSR) [IETF RFC 2986, PKCS #10]: A certificate signing request consists of a distinguished name, a public key, and optionally a set of attributes, collectively signed by the entity requesting certification.

 Terms defined in this Recommendation: